 Michigan Bus Accident Lawyers

 Bus accident claims are not like car accident claims.
 Public transit agencies are shielded by governmental immunity.
 Private bus companies face federal safety regulations.
-And the most critical deadline in many of these cases — the 60-day written notice requirement — runs out before most people finish their initial medical treatment.
+And claim-specific notice and evidence deadlines can arrive before most people finish their initial medical treatment.

 Michigan Bus Accident Attorneys — Navigating Government Immunity and Common Carrier Liability